Oils for Oily Skin

 Now let’s take a look at the best oils for oily skin!

-A lightweight & noncomedogenic this oil mimics skin's natural sebum to balance your oil production without leaving a greasy residue.
-It can also be beneficial for acne prone skin as its small molecular size makes it able to penetrate into deeper layer of the skin to aid in the absorption of active ingredients such as vitamin C and retinol to combat breakouts.
+- Jojoba Oil; A lightweight & non-comedogenic, this oil mimics skin's natural sebum to balance your oil production without leaving a greasy residue.
+It can also be beneficial for acne-prone skin as its small molecular size makes it able to penetrate into the deeper layer of the skin to aid in the absorption of active ingredients such as vitamin C and retinol to combat breakouts.

-A non-comedogenic, lightweight, non-greasy texture makes it perfect for replenishing skin's moisture barrier.
+- Squalane; A non-comedogenic, lightweight, non-greasy texture makes it perfect for replenishing the skin's moisture barrier.
 Squalene absorbs well into the skin, leaving it plump and hydrated while simultaneously regulating sebum production.

-We have all heard great things about argan oil, whether its to repair hair and add shine or using it topically to improve skin conditions.
-Argan oil is rich in vitamin E and it is an anti-inflammatory for irritated skin.
+- Argan Oil ; We have all heard great things about argan oil, whether it's to repair hair and add shine or use it topically to improve skin conditions.
+Argan oil is rich in vitamin E, and it is an anti-inflammatory for irritated skin.
 It is also known for its hydrating power regardless of skin type.
 If you have dry skin, it will help to lock in moisture.
-If you have oily skin, it helps to reduce oil production by keeping the skin hydrated and therefore preventing excess sebum production.
+If you have oily skin, it helps reduce oil production by keeping the skin hydrated, preventing excess sebum production.